 Applications for registration will be assessed by two Assessors from an Assessment Panel that has been established by AHPI.
 All Assessors have received training in the assessment processes as set out by IUHPE

 The assessment process for the registration/re-registration of Health Promotion practitioners may result in applicants being:

 What are the eligibility criteria for being a registered health promotion practitioner?

 Category 1.
 Graduates of a Health Promotion course (undergraduate or post graduate) which is accredited within the IUHPE Health Promotion Accreditation System.
 NOTE: this category applies only to those who have graduated since the date each course was accredited(A).

-(A) The IUHPE has accredited the following three courses in Ireland: BA in Health Promotion, Waterford Institute of Technology (April 2014); Postgraduate Diploma/MA in Health Promotion, NUI Galway (February 2015); BSc Public Health & Health Promotion and BSc (Ord) Health Science & Physiology, Institute of Technology Sligo (September 2015).
-If you have graduated from any of these since their respective accreditation dates (in brackets), apply under Category 1.
+(A) The IUHPE has accredited the following three colleges in Ireland.
+If you have graduated from any of these courses since their respective accreditation dates (in brackets), apply under Category 1

 How is a NAO governed?

 NAOs are required to establish a formal governance structure for their accrediting role by establishing a Management Committee and sub-committees that ensure that all functions, roles and tasks are clear and understood.